Bon Iver, Bon Iver

-Bon Iver (/boʊn iːˈvɛər/; officially known as Bon Iver, Bon Iver) is the second studio album from American indie folk band Bon Iver, released on June 17, 2011.
+Bon Iver, Bon Iver (/boʊn iːˈvɛər/; also known as Bon Iver) is the second studio album from American indie folk band Bon Iver, released on June 17, 2011.
 The album is composed of 10 songs and was seen as a new musical direction for the band.

-The album was commercially successful, debuting at number one on the Norwegian Albums Chart and the Danish Albums Chart, and number two on the US Billboard 200 chart.
+The album debuted at number one on the Norwegian Albums Chart and the Danish Albums Chart, and number two on the US Billboard 200 chart.
 It sold 104,000 copies in its first week in the United States.
 As of September 2016, the album has sold a total of 629,000 copies in the United States.
-It received widespread acclaim from critics, some of whom named it one of the best albums of 2011.
+It received acclaim from critics, some of whom named it one of the best albums of 2011.
 The album won the Grammy Award for Best Alternative Music Album at the 2012 ceremony, while the song "Holocene" was nominated for Song of the Year and Record of the Year.